-As the article discusses, cause-related marketing is suspect for a number of reasons.
+As the article discusses, this approach to raising money for a cause is suspect for a number of reasons.
 In many instances, the percent of profit that goes to charity is very small.
 For example, one woman bought a candy bar being sold door-to-door under the auspices of a breast cancer donation, only to discover that she was invited to spent .42 cents to mail in a coupon (story here).
 The company would then donate one cent to breast cancer research!
 (And the chocolate was bad, too.)

 In other instances, companies have a cap on how much they’ll donate.
 But consumers may or may not know that the cap is exceeded when they are in a position to buy the product.
 This is the case with New Balance.